 This specification uses a number of terms to refer to the roles played by participants in SIP communications.
-The definitions of client, server and proxy are similar to those used by the Hypertext Transport Protocol (HTTP) (RFC 2616 [8]).
-The terms and generic syntax of URI and URL are defined in RFC 2396 [9].
+The definitions of client, server and proxy are similar to those used by the Hypertext Transport Protocol (HTTP) (RFC 2616 [9]).
+The terms and generic syntax of URI and URL are defined in RFC 2396 [10].
 The following terms have special significance for SIP.

-Back-To-Back User Agent: Also known as a B2BUA, this is a logical entity that receives an invitation, and acts as a UAS to process it.
+- Back-To-Back User Agent: Also known as a B2BUA, this is a logical entity that receives an invitation, and acts as a UAS to process it.
 In order to determine how the request should be answered, it acts as a UAC and initiates a call outwards.
-A B2BUA appears like a proxy, but differs in that it maintains complete call state and must remain in a call.
-Since it is nothing more than a concatenation of other logical functions, no explicit definitions are needed for its behavior.

-Call: A call consists of all participants in a session invited by a common source.
+Unlike a proxy server, it maintains complete call state and must participate in all requests for a call.
+Since it is purely a concatenation of other logical functions, no explicit definitions are needed for its behavior. - Call: A call consists of all participants in a session invited by a common source.
 A SIP call is identified by a globally unique call-id (Section 10.12), and is created when a user agent sends an INVITE request.
 This INVITE request may generate multiple acceptances, each of which are part of the same call (but different call legs).
 Furthermore, if a user is invited to the same multicast session by several people, each of these invitations will be a unique call.
 In a multiparty conference unit (MCU) based call-in conference, each participant uses a separate call to invite himself to the MCU.